angela1C/Applied-Databases-Project-2020/ADBP/project_mongo/project_mongo.md

-# MongoDB section 4.2 of the project.
+## MongoDB section 4.2 of the project.
+Some notes and code as I worked through the questions and wrote the queries.

 ### 4.2 Import the file mongo.json to a collection called docs in a database called proj20DB and write queries to satisfy the following.